a11yproject/a11yproject.com/_posts/2013-07-17-using-caption-services-with-html5-video.md

 ## TTML

-In addition to the VTT file format, you can also use TTML (Time Text Markup Language) which is a specific XML format that is currently supported in Flash and used by some major properties on the internet.
+In addition to the VTT file format, you can also use TTML (Time Text Markup Language) which is a specific XML format that is currently supported in Flash and used by some major properties on the Internet.
 If you are migrating from Flash, this may be the best choice as you may have the files already.

     <tt xmlns="http://www.w3.org/ns/ttml" xml:lang="en">